ryanjbartley/gphugo/content/post/the-future-of-blogging.md

-+++
+---
+title: The Future of Blogging!
-date = 2020-09-06T23:20:00Z
+date: 2020-09-06T23:20:00Z
+hero: "/images/pero-kalimero-9bjrglqoiuk-unsplash-1.jpg"
-description = "A little more about what I'm doing with this blog and why" featured_image = "images/pero-kalimero-9bjrglqoiuk-unsplash-1.jpg" tags = ["Dev", "Ops", "Forestry.io", "Gitpod.io", "Github.com"]
+excerpt: A little more about what I'm doing with this blog and why
-title = "The Future of Blogging!"

-+++
+authors:
+- ryanjbartley

+---

 Featured Photo by [Pero Kalimero](https://unsplash.com/@pericakalimerica?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on [Unsplash](https://unsplash.com/s/photos/cloud?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)

 In my last post, I mentioned that I'm trying some new things and I am going to use this post to elaborate a bit on what those things are and why I think this is the best place to be spending my time.